kevindowling/FreelancingExamples/WebTrafficVisualizer/README.md

 - Parses nginx access log to extract relevant traffic data.
 - Uses geolocation services to determine the origin of traffic (ip-api.com).
-- Frontend visualization using D3.js to display the flow of traffic on a world map.
+- Uses D3.js to display the flow of traffic on a world map.
 - Backend implemented using Flask to serve traffic data to the frontend.

 ## Prerequisites